top of page

 Initial Consultation – In Your Home

-Your initial consultation is a calm and structured visit in your home.
-I have clear protocols in place so everyone feels safe, supported, and prepared.
-Before I arrive, you will receive guidance on how to set up the environment and what to have ready, ensuring the session is as comfortable as possible for your dog and your family.
+Your initial behaviour consultation is a calm, structured visit in your home.
+The purpose of this session is to understand your dog’s behaviour within their full context, rather than addressing individual behaviours in isolation.
+Clear protocols are in place to ensure everyone feels safe, supported, and prepared.
+Prior to the appointment, you will receive guidance on how to set up the environment and what to have ready, helping to reduce pressure for both you and your dog.
+This consultation is suitable for fear, anxiety, reactivity, aggression, and complex behaviour presentations.

 During the consultation we will:

-• explore your dog’s history, daily life, health, and environment
+• Explore your dog’s history, daily routines, health considerations, and environment

-• discuss realistic next steps for you and your dog
+• Discuss realistic, welfare focused next steps for you and your dog

 Ongoing Sessions